 She has directed both university and professional productions including The Consul, Dialogues of the Carmelites, The Marriage of Figaro, Amahl and the Night Visitors, and The Barber of Seville.

 Julie took over the education programs and Young Artist Program at Kentucky Opera in 2006 where she wrote and directed all of the education programs and presented a series of lectures and pre-opera lectures.
 She has been working in fundraising for 7 years most recently as Director of Development for Arizona Opera and Director of Development for Sarasota Opera.

 Florida Grand Opera

-Maestro Ramon Tebar was appointed Music Director of Florida Grand Opera on June 1, 2011, becoming the first Spanish conductor to simultaneously lead an American opera company and an American symphony.
-As such, he provides an artistic vision, watching over the musical integrity and performance level of the orchestra, chorus and singers while working with General Manager and CEO Bob Heuer on artistic planning.
+Maestro Ramón Tebar was appointed Music Director of Florida Grand Opera on June 1, 2011, becoming the first Spanish conductor to simultaneously lead an American opera company and an American symphony.
+As such, he provides an artistic vision, watching over the musical integrity and performance level of the orchestra, chorus and singers while working with General Director and CEO Susan T. Danis on artistic planning.

 Prior to his appointment, he conducted two widely successful productions with Florida Grand Opera in 2010 - Lucia di Lammermoor and later Turandot, which earned him FGOís 2010 Henry C. Clark Conductor of the Year Award.
 That same year, he was appointed Music Director for Palm Beach Symphony, a title which he still holds today.
 Working with the Palm Beach Opera since 2005 and Cincinnati Opera since 2008, he has participated in more than 30 productions and conducted Madame Butterfly, La Boheme and LíItaliana in Algeri.
 This year, Maestro Tebar will conduct Pucciniís La rondine for FGO and then lead a new production of Daniel CatŠnís opera Florencia en el Amazonas for Denverís Opera Colorado.